dariofervenza/data_collector_pymongo_pyqt/README.md

 Once client.py is launched, insert server address in the first form and click "Aceptar".
 [![Server form][server-input]]

 Insert the default user and password.
 You can modify it in the `src\data_collector\server\config.py` file.
-Be aware that there is not a user creation or modification form yet
+Be aware that there is not a user creation or modification form yet.
 [![User form][user-input]]

 Now you are logged in, here you can see a few images of my application, the first one in the alarm settings screen: